What we do

 Personalised medicine is increasingly becoming a data science, and so we also develop methods to integrate the data we generate with data in public access databases.
-This maximises its impact — the data doesn’t just benefit individual cancer patients today, it also contributes to our overall understanding of cancer.
-This sort of collaborative multidisciplinary research answers bigger, farther-reaching questions.
+This maximises its impact — the data doesn’t just benefit individual cancer patients today; it also contributes to our overall understanding of cancer.
+This sort of collaborative multidisciplinary research answers bigger, further-reaching questions.

-- to improve outcomes for children with high-risk cancer, through developing methods which improve the quality of precision medicine
+- Improve outcomes for children with high-risk cancer, through developing methods which improve the quality of precision medicine.

-- to develop innovative methods to characterise the molecular profile of each tumour, and use these to analyse large-scale public data sets
+- Develop innovative methods to characterise the molecular profile of each tumour, and use these to analyse large-scale public data sets.

-- to develop methods to investigate the impact of non-coding mutations on cancer
+- Develop methods to investigate the impact of non-coding mutations on cancer.

-- to understand the increasing role of genetic factors underlying cancer predisposition
+- Understand the increasing role of genetic factors underlying cancer predisposition.

-Our group provides the bioinformatic and genomics expertise that underly the molecular profiling used in the Zero Childhood Cancer personalised medicine national clinical trial.
-We analyse the vast amounts of molecular data (WGS, RNA-Seq and methylation) obtained from each patient’s tumour sample.
-We develop methods to identify and prioritise mutations, so that the ones that are medically interesting and clinically actionable get focused on.
+Our group provides the bioinformatic and genomics expertise that underly the molecular profiling used in the Zero Childhood Cancer (ZERO) national clinical trial.
+We analyse the vast amounts of molecular data (WGS, RNA-Seq and methylation) obtained from each child’s tumour sample and develop methods to identify and prioritise mutations, so those that are most medically relevant and clinically actionable get focused on.
 We mine the data for this information in real-time and feed our results back to the ZERO variant curation team and Molecular Tumour Board.
 This ultimately helps treating oncologists decide on the treatment strategy with the best possible chance of success for each child on the clinical trial.